hed-standard/hed-schemas/README.md

 Upon final review, the new HED schema is released and moved to the `hedxml` directory of the respective library schema.

+For a more complete view of the process see the [**HED schema development guide**](https://www.hed-resources.org/en/latest/HedSchemaDevelopmentGuide.html)

 ## Tools to help with HED annotations

 The GUI tool [**CTagger**](https://github.com/hed-standard/CTagger) is available to help users with the annotation process.
 CTagger can be used as a standalone application or can be called from EEGLAB via the [hedtools plug-in](https://github.com/hed-standard/hed-matlab) to annotate an EEGLAB dataset/STUDY directly.